BenDoan/shuttle-tracking/README.md

 A python application for tracking the real-time UNO shuttle locations using computer vision and machine learning.

-# Hardware Setup
+## Hardware Setup

 - Raspberry Pi
 - Arch Linux Arm
 - Raspberry Pi Camera

-# Generate a classifier
+## Generate a classifier

 - Run train to generate a new classifer: train.p
-- Run classify on an image to classify wether a shuttle is in the picture
+- Run classify on an image to classify whether a shuttle is in the picture

-# Requirements
+## Requirements

 - imread
 - mahotas